tubeFUN/GasWS/README.md

 ## Features
 List of features ready and TODOs for future development
-* Adaptable system
+* Adaptable system, 16 additional GPIO ports for future use
 * All modules (uC, converters, GSM modem, buffer power supply with battery) on one PCB
 * Battery powered system as a backup with protection circuit
-* Self made
-* System monitoring by LED indicators and via USB (virtual COM in OS)
+* System monitoring by LED indicators and via USB (virtual COM in OS, adjustable baud rate)
 * Alarming by SMS, sound (buzzer) and visually
 * Reset switch
-* On board programming by USBASP
+* In system programming by USBASP

 To-do list:
-* Adding additional sensors and appropriate code
+* Adding more sensors and appropriate code
-* Adding control via SMS
+* Adding control and monitoring via SMS

 ## Status
 Project is: _in progress_.
+Gerber files are sent to manufacturer.

 ## Inspiration
-Project based on... my need.
+Project based on... my need and to refresh my abilities.

 ## Parts and footprints list
 ![Parts used to build Gas Warning System](./Parts_list.txt)

-## Allowed SMS commands
+## Allowed (planned) SMS commands
 0 - System halt
+1 - System start
+level - Current gas level
+read - Read last received SMS

 ## Contact